aws-samples/the-aws-step-functions-workshop/content/module-10/step-4/index.en.md

 6. Go to the **Execution output** tab to view the output of your workflow.
 It should show `This is a fallback from a timeout Lambda function exception`

-7. To view the error message, select `StartExecution` in the Graph inspector pane and choose the **Step output** tab
+5. To view the output of the fallback state, select `TimeoutFallback` state in the Graph inspector pane and click the **Step output** tab.
    ![Failure using Catch output](/static/img/module-10/error-handling-timeout-error-catch-output.png)

 8. Go through the **Execution event history** to get more details
    ![Failure using Catch event history](/static/img/module-10/error-handling-timeout-error-catch-event-history.png)

    ::alert[Congratulations!
-You have successfully completed the module.]{type="success"}
+You have successfully completed the Error Handling module.]{type="success"}